-Library IT Production Services is an umbrella group comprising the Library IT Help Desk, the Workstation & Network Support group (WNS), and the Infrastructure Management & Support group (IMS) The Library IT Production Services leadership team includes: Jim Dohle (Director of IT Production Services); Jason Strutz (Manager, Infrastructure Management & Support); and Lee Galaway (Manager, Workstation and Network Support); Michael Fleming (Coordinator, Help Desk.)
+Library IT Production Services is an umbrella group comprising the Library IT Help Desk, the Workstation & Network Support group (WNS), and the Infrastructure Management & Support group (IMS).
+The Library IT Production Services leadership team includes: Jim Dohle (Director of IT Production Services), Jason Strutz (Manager, Infrastructure Management & Support), Lee Galaway (Manager, Workstation and Network Support), and Megean Osuchowski (Coordinator, Help Desk).
 All three groups work collaboratively to support Library IT’s production systems and services, and to answer questions and resolve problems as quickly as possible.

 The Library IT Help Desk is the first line of communication between Library employees and Library IT.
 Help Desk personnel provide first tier support for all staff users of Library IT Production Services, assign incoming problems and questions to other Library IT personnel as needed, and help to maintain a supportive, user-centered environment for our customers (you!).
 Questions and problem reports concerning all Library IT services can be directed to the Help Desk.

 Megean Osuchowski is the Coordinator of the Help Desk.
 Other members of the Help Desk include: Drew Kenton (60% time) and Helen Zhou (60% time).

 IT/WNS provides support for staff, public access, circulation, and classroom computers and printers in all Library units.
 WNS also manages network administration for the Library.

 Lee Galaway is the Manager of WNS.
 Other members of the WNS group include: Scott Clemens, Eric Mosher, Rhonda Jurinak, Drew Kenton (40% time), Robert Ferrer, and several excellent students.